Week 3: Jeremiah

 SEALED

 Imagine a seed planted in the earth.
-So much trust goes into leaving a precious seed in the vulnerable dirt.
-That's what this deed was for Jeremiah.
-Jeremiah was planting a seed into the future of the nation.
+Trust goes into leaving a precious seed in the vulnerable dirt.
+This was a seed of trust, Jeremiah put hope into the future of a land he would never see restored.

 WITNESSED

 People saw it.
-Jeremiah wasn't consumed with a message of judgment, just for the sake of it.
-He was deeply troubled by how the nation had forgotten its covenant with God.
+Jeremiah wasn't consumed with bad news, just for the sake of it.
+He was deeply troubled by how Israel had forgotten God.
 Buying the land was his way of showing the hope that God had spoken for the other side.

 WEIGHED